-Program Overview and Introductions Sharon Djemal, Linda Tam
+Program Overview and Introductions

-Client Counseling & Advocacy: The Role of Race, Class and Culture
+Brenda Star Adams, Linda Tam

-The goal of this session is to explore the lawyer-client relationship with a focus on the role of race, class, and culture.
-Through two interrelated exercises, we will look at the nature of discrimination in the "post-Obama" era and how culture operates on the cognitive, affective, and behavior levels in order to increase our own cultural literacy and empathy in order to address and eliminate bias experienced by minority and foreign-born clients (and advocates) in legal counseling and representation.
+Client Counseling & Advocacy: The Role of Race, Class and Culture in the Elimination of Bias The goal of this session is to explore the lawyer-client relationship with a focus on the role of race, class and culture.
+The session will look at the nature of discrimination and how culture operates on the cognitive, affective, and behavior levels in order to increase our own cultural literacy and empathy in order to address and eliminate bias experienced by minority and foreign-born clients (and advocates) in legal counseling and representation.